zarakkhattak96/zeddjaykay-portfolio/README.md

 1. In your Vercel project dashboard, go to **Settings** → **Domains**

-2. Add your custom domain: `zeddjaykay.dev`
+2. Add your custom domain

 3. Follow Vercel's instructions to configure your DNS records:
    - Add an A record pointing to Vercel's IP addresses, OR